digital-fabric/syntropy/README.md

 }
 ```

-But a module can be something completely different:
+But a module can also be something completely different:

 ```ruby
 # api/v1.rb